Program overview

 Program Structure

-The Electrical Techniques program is structured to provide a comprehensive learning experience over a duration of two semesters.
-The program is delivered in person, allowing students to engage directly with instructors and hands-on learning opportunities.
+The Electrical Techniques program is structured over a duration of two semesters, with all classes delivered in person at the Whitby campus.
+This immersive approach allows students to engage directly with hands-on learning experiences.
 Key features of the program include:

-- Focus on residential and commercial electrical installations.
+• Focus on residential installations and basic electrical systems.

 Featured Experiences